 You’ll notice in the articles highlighted below that much of our attention was earned under our original company name – Advanced ICU Care.
 We are proud of this history and look forward to what we will accomplish under our new name Hicuity Health.
 Let the innovations continue!

 Hicuity Health’s device monitoring service integrates full-time monitoring services with a range of smart devices to enable continuous patient observation and early identification of proactive patient intervention opportunities and deliver value to smart device manufacturers, service providers, and patients in a range of care environments.

 MedTech Breakthrough is an independent market intelligence organization.
 Its MedTech Breakthrough Awards program evaluates the digital health and medical technology industry landscape each year with the aim of selecting and highlighting the “breakthrough” solutions and companies at the forefront of innovation.

 Highlands ARH Regional Medical Center becomes the 13th facility in the Appalachian Regional Healthcare system to implement Hicuity Health’s technology-enabled care services.

-The launch of Guardian CI telesitter services is one example of Hicuity Health’s commitment to finding more ways to extend the company’s virtual care expertise to support more hospitals, collaborate with more bedside teams, and care for more patients.
+The launch of virtual sitter services is another example of Hicuity Health’s commitment to finding more ways to extend the company’s virtual care expertise to support more hospitals, collaborate with more bedside teams, and care for more patients.

 The relationship also will include the establishment of a new tele-ICU operations center in Knoxville, Tennessee, and the opportunity for Covenant Health to extend tele-ICU care across the East Tennessee region.